ariga/atlas/doc/md/cli/reference.md

 ```

 #### Details
-`atlas schema fmt` formats all ".hcl" files under the given path using
+'atlas schema fmt' formats all ".hcl" files under the given path using
 canonical HCL layout style as defined by the github.com/hashicorp/hcl/v2/hclwrite package.
 Unless stated otherwise, the fmt command will use the current directory.